 You can refer to Share project settings through VCS to see what should be ignored.

 Alternatively, press Ctrl+Alt+S, or use the icon on the toolbar.

 In the Settings/Preferences dialog, that opens, project-level settings are marked with .

 Access the project-level structure

 Select.
 Alternatively, press Ctrl+Shift+Alt+S, or click the icon on the toolbar.

 IDE-level (global) settings and structure

-The IDE level (global) settings and structure are applied to the current project and to all new projects that you create afterwards.
+The IDE level (global) settings and structure are applied all newly created projects.
 The list of IDE-level settings contains less options, but it enables you to change the editor settings, create custom scopes, configure inspections, set VCS-specific settings, and so on.

 If you want to share the IDE settings between already existing projects, you can use the Settings Repository or the Settings Sync plugin.
-You can also export the settings to a JAR archive and import it later to other IDE instances.
+You can also export the settings to a ZIP archive and import it later to other IDE instances.
 However, note that the settings import may not work correctly if you already use the Settings Repository or the Sync plugin.

 Access the IDE-level settings